 Maureen is the Director of the Continuing Education & Workforce Development Division of Vermont Technical College.
 Maureen has worked in higher education, focusing on workforce and professional development, for over 18 years to support business and industry in realizing strategic and organizational goals through well-planned and implemented training programs.
 Before joining Vermont Tech, Maureen worked with the University of Vermont Division of Continuing Education as the Regional Director of the UVM Center in Montpelier where she coordinated both credit and non-credit programming utilizing, in part, distance learning technologies.
 Maureen has a B.A. in Political Science and English and an M.P.A. from UVM.
 She recieved a certificate in Workforce Development from the University of Virginia and is a DDI certified trainer.
 Maureen has been a long-time member of UPCEA and former Commissioner and a member of NERHRT, ASTD and Rotary.

 Dianne is an education and training specialist with the Continuing Education Division of Vermont Tech.
 She consults and presents for businesses, schools, professional groups, and organizations in the United States and Canada.
 Dianne’s interactive seminars focus on strengthening individual and group capacity through training and development in leadership skills, change and conflict management, communication skills, and facilitation tools and techniques.
 Dianne has served as an educator for over thirty years and has been recognized for her excellence in teaching.
-She holds both a Professional Educator and Administrator License in education from the State of Vermont.
-Dianne is a certified trainer of Malcolm Baldrige Quality Concepts and a certified facilitator for Developmental Dimensions International Learning Systems (DDI®).
+She holds an Administrator License in education from the State of Vermont.
+Dianne is a certified trainer of Malcolm Baldrige Quality Concepts for schools and is a certified facilitator for Developmental Dimensions International Learning Systems (DDI®).
 Her education includes a B.S. and M.Ed. from the University of Vermont.